Tear Out This Line: How Ronald Reagan’s Most Famous Words Almost Got Silenced

 “When you're writing for the President of the United States, give him his big line in English,” Dolan replied, and forced the line back in before circulating it for review.

-Higher-ups from the State Department, members of the National Security Council, and the diplomat in Berlin that Robinson had consulted all fired off objections and sent alternate drafts, all of them missing the challenge to tear down the wall.
-At one point, Robinson had to defend his version of the speech, in person, from then-deputy national security adviser Colin Powell.
+Higher-ups from the State Department, members of the National Security Council, and the diplomat in Berlin whom Robinson had originally consulted with all fired off objections and sent alternate drafts—all of which had excised the challenge to tear down the wall.
+At one point, Robinson had to defend his version of the speech, in person, in front of then-deputy national security adviser Colin Powell.

 “Mr. Gorbachev,” Reagan said just a little while later.
 “Tear down this wall!”